dint-dev/cryptography/README.md

       protocols such as SSH, TLS, Signal, WhatsApp, and Wireguard.
 Performance of this Dart implementation is about 1k exchanges per second on Macbook Pro.

+For more more documentation, see [KeyExchangeAlgorithm](https://pub.dev/documentation/cryptography/latest/cryptography/KeyExchangeAlgorithm-class.html).

 ### Digital signature algorithms
   * __P256/P384/P521__ _(currently browser-only)_
     * P256/P384/P521 are elliptic curves approved for digital signature by NIST.

+For more more documentation, see [SignatureAlgorithm](https://pub.dev/documentation/cryptography/latest/cryptography/SignatureAlgorithm-class.html).

 ### Ciphers
   * __AES (CBC, CTR, GCM)__ _(currently browser-only)_